-UK Biobank, the large biomedical database, is set to receive £127.6 million to fund a move to purpose-built facility at Bruntwood SciTech’s Manchester Science Park.
+UK Biobank, the large biomedical database, is set to receive £127.6 million to fund a move to a purpose-built facility at Bruntwood SciTech’s Manchester Science Park.

 This follows an application by the Medical Research Council (MRC) to the UK Research and Innovation (UKRI) Infrastructure Fund to support UK Biobank’s development.